MarcoPNS/spotify-playlist-cleaner/README.md

 Feel free to submit PRs!

+## Spotify Token Swap
+You need a hosted .php file for the token swap.
+I provide a example later.

 ## Generate CSS/JS files

 You need sass to generate the css file and you need uglify-merge-js to generate the js file.